infracost/docs/docs/guides/actions_migration.md

 2. Parsing a provided Terraform plan JSON file

 <!-- TODO: update the example link -->
-If the new HCL parsing doesn't work for your use-case, there's [examples here](https://github.com/infracost/actions/tree/make-consistent-with-gitlab/examples#plan-json-examples) of how to generate Terraform plan JSON files in GitHub Actions and pass them to Infracost.
+If the new HCL parsing doesn't work for your use-case, there are [examples here](https://github.com/infracost/actions/tree/make-consistent-with-gitlab/examples#plan-json-examples) of generating Terraform plan JSON files in GitHub Actions and passing them to Infracost.

 ## Actions v2 migration guide